 Reference checks are a useful way for employers to gather information about applicants that they might not discover through the application and interview process.
 However, despite the usefulness of reference checking, many employers are legitimately concerned about lawsuits from former employees based on information provided in response to a request for a reference and liability for the actions of employees where the company failed to conduct a thorough reference check.
-This creates a catch-22 for employers.
+This creates a quandary for employers.

 Employers are also concerned about liability for the actions of employees where the company failed to conduct a thorough reference check.
 Vermont, like many states, has implied recognition of the tort of negligent hiring (Huminski v.
 Lavoie, 787 A.2d 489, 520-521 (Vt.
 2001)).
 Employers may be liable for intentional or negligent acts of an employee if they knew or should have known of an employee's dangerous propensities.
 Therefore, employers should be diligent in conducting reference and background checks on new employees, particularly when the job involves contact with the public.